dkandalov/code-history-mining/README.md

  - __path to file before change__ - empty if file was added, path didn't change or file is in root folder.
  - __path to file after change__ - empty if files was deleted or is in root folder.
  - __change type__ - can be "NEW", "MODIFICATION", "MOVED" or "DELETED".
 Renaming or moving file is "MOVED" even if file content has changed.
- - __number of lines in file before change__ - "-1" if file is binary or "Grab change size" checkbox is disabled in "Grab Project History" dialog;
+ - __number of lines in file before change__ - "-1" if file is binary or "Grab change size" checkbox is not selected in "Grab Project History" dialog;
    "-2" if file is too big for IntelliJ to diff.
  - __number of lines in file after change__ - similar to above.
  - __number of lines added__ - similar to above.